 CCAM opened in 2012 at the Crosspointe Center in Prince George County, Virginia.
 University partners include the University of Virginia, Virginia Tech and Virginia State University.

 For further information please visit www.ccam-va.com

-The ARTC will be managed by the Singapore Institute of Manufacturing Technology (SIMTech) which is a research institute of the Agency for Science, Technology and Research.
-The ARTC will be situated at CleanTech II, a new development located on the campus of Nanyang Technological University.
-Operations at the Centre are planned to start at the end of 2013 with significant funding support from the Singapore Economic Development Board.
+The centre will be owned by the Agency for Science, Technology and Research institute (A*STAR) in partnership with Nanyang Technological University.
+The ARTC will be situated at CleanTech II, a new development located in close proximity to the campus of Nanyang Technological University.
+Operations at the Centre are planned to start by mid-2014 with significant funding support from the Singapore Economic Development Board.

 For further information please visit www.artc.a-star.edu.sg

 The AMRC is situated in South Yorkshire and managed by the University of Sheffield.
 Its main facility, the Rolls-Royce Factory of the Future (FoF), opened in 2008.
 Regional, European and Government agencies have continued to invest in the ongoing development of the AMRC infrastructure, with the 40 per cent expansion of the FoF and the new Knowledge Transfer Centre now open.
 The next approved phase of expansion will involve the creation of a Design, Prototyping and Testing Centre and the building of a new and enlarged apprentice training academy.
 The AMRC employs over 200 highly qualified staff.

 For further information please visit www.amrc.co.uk